-Get as many specific details as possible from the arrested while preserving the right to remain silent and not risking anything done or said that may be used against him/her or is incriminating.
+Get as many specific details as possible from the arrested while preserving the right to remain silent and not risk anything done or said that may be used against him/her or is incriminating.
 Discuss any charges and arrest details with the arrested during any first-time visit as well as any specific instructions they ask you to handle for them.

-7. If you find out that the arrested will not be released immediately, then ask the arrested if they can afford a criminal defense lawyer?
+7. If you find out that the arrested will not be released immediately, then ask the arrested if they can afford a criminal defense lawyer.